 At the City of Kalamazoo City Commission meeting on September 18, 2017 City Attorney Clyde Robinson presented to the City Commission an update on the State’s progress on the roll-out of its medical marihuana facility licensing program.
 The State licensing process was not on track to be ready by December 15, and this uncertainty in the State regulatory framework meant that any ordinances addressing medical marihuana facilities the City might adopt before December 15, 2017, the date when license applications can be filed with the State, may need to be amended once the final licensing program is in place.
 The City Commission by consensus agreed with the recommendation by the City Attorney to postpone consideration of the Zoning Ordinance amendments and a proposed local licensing ordinance until after the promulgation of emergency rules by the State.

 On December 4, 2017, the State of Michigan – Department of Licensing and Regulatory Affairs (LARA) released the emergency rules for the administration of Medical Marihuana Facilities Licensing Act.
-The release of these emergency rules allows the City of Kalamazoo to better understand LARA’s process for accepting and reviewing applications for licenses.
-The City Attorney will be convening the working group of City staff to review the emergency rules and its implications on the draft ordinance amendments prepared earlier this fall.
-The tentative timeline to complete this review process is by late January 2018.
+The release of these emergency rules allowed the City of Kalamazoo to better understand LARA’s process for accepting and reviewing applications for licenses.
+The City Attorney convened a working group of City staff to review the emergency rules and its implications on the draft ordinance amendments prepared in 2017.

 The City of Kalamazoo is currently preparing three ordinances related to medical marihuana.
 In summary, the three proposed ordinances would: